airr-community/airr-standards/docs/miairr/metadata_guidelines.rst

 -  In general, ``Subject`` should be interpreted as the initial library that undergoes a mutation/selection procedure.
 -  ``synthetic``: MUST be set to ``true``
--  ``organism``:  It is assumed that every synthetic library is derived from V and J genes that exist in some vertebrate species.
+-  ``species``:  It is assumed that every synthetic library is derived from V and J genes that exist in some vertebrate species.
 This field SHOULD encode this species.
 Importantly, it MUST NOT encode the phage vector, the bacterial host or the comparable biological